 The Evolving Gallery

-In 2016 the gallery has expanded to house a woodworking shop and a large scale studio for Mike Zaitz’s larger than life paintings found in the main gallery.
-The White Church Gallery will be the home plate for the yearly Thumb Artists Studio Tour each June, along with the Lake Huron shoreline between Port Austin to Caseville.
+In 2016 the gallery expanded to house a woodworking shop and a large-scale studio for Mike Zaitz’s larger-than-life paintings found in the main gallery.
+The White Church Gallery will be the home plate for the yearly Thumb Artists Studio Tour each June and the Lake Huron shoreline between Port Austin and Caseville.
 Each Port Austin artist has open studios for the weekend.
 It’s a great way to see the beautiful lakeshore while stopping at studios along the way to view the artistic process and purchase gorgeous works of art.
 Information can be found at thumbstudiotour.com.
-Visit the White Church Gallery’s Facebook Page and give it a “Like”
+Visit the White Church Gallery’s Facebook Page and give it a “Like.”

 Related Adventure in the Upper Thumb

 Michigan Barn Art in the Upper Thumb – With its nearby Michigan Barn Art, Port Austin has become the acknowledged hub of artistic activity in the Thumb.
-With several galleries, the Art in the Park event on Labor Day weekend and now the Ten Barns in Ten Years project the area is becoming known as a true artist colony.
-The barn project is particularly exciting as it is so accessible and larger than life.
+With several galleries, the Art in the Park event on Labor Day weekend, and now the Ten Barns in Ten Years project, the area is becoming a true artist colony.
+The barn project is fascinating as it is so accessible and larger than life.
 With three of the ten barns complete, we explore the progress and uniqueness of each barn.